-The Analysis of the Essence of Madhyamaka is one of three texts by the twelfth-century scholar rGya dmar ba that are currently known to be extant. rGya dmar ba was an important figure in the rNgog lineages of both Madhyamaka and epistemology, preceding Phya pa Chos kyi seng ge and following Khyung Rin chen grags, the foremost disciples of rNgog Blo ldan shes rab in these areas.
+The Analysis of the Essence of Madhyamaka is one of three works by the twelfth-century scholar rGya dmar ba that are currently known to be extant. rGya dmar ba was an important figure in the rNgog lineages of both Madhyamaka and epistemology, preceding Phya pa Chos kyi seng ge and following Khyung Rin chen grags, the foremost disciples of rNgog Blo ldan shes rab (1059–1109) in these areas of Buddhist learning.

-The latest version of our edition and translation in progress is available for download on the project’s webpage.
+This work is being edited based on a unique 31-folio manuscript preserved at Drepung monastery.
+The latest version of our edition and translation in progress, as well as related publications, are available for download on the project’s webpage.